 We started putting systems in place from the very beginning.

 A book that had a massive impact on me when I read it back in 2007 was The E-myth.
-It hammered home the need for systems.
-To document everything.
-To set your business up so that anyone can walk in the door, take a copy of your operations manual, or your procedures, or your roles and responsibilities document (whatever it is that you call it in your business) and slot in and do your job.
+It hammered home the need for systems and documentation of everything.
+To set your business up so that anyone can walk in the door, take a copy of your operations manual, or your procedures, or your roles and responsibilities document (whatever it is that you call it in your business), and slot in and do your job.
 This allows you, or other key people in your business, to step out.

 From the very start we aimed to get everything out of our heads and onto paper and document it in a system.
-Sometimes in the early days the systems were terrible.
-I look back on some of these systems now and I laugh and think ‘oh my god how the hell did we run a business like that’.
+Sometimes in the early days, the systems were terrible.
+I look back on some of these systems now and I laugh and think, ‘How the hell did we run a business like that?’

-A system that worked at 2 staff and $150,000 probably won’t work at 4 staff and $500,000 and DEFINITELY won’t work at 8 staff and $2 million.
+Keep in mind that a system that works at 2 staff and $150,000 probably won’t work at 4 staff and $500,000 and DEFINITELY won’t work at 8 staff and $2 million.
 It will need to be refined and improved as you grow.

 We thought big and we talked big.

 When you keep talking big, it starts to permeate through everything you do in your business.
 Visualise the type of company you want to be running in 5 years from now with the turnover, resources, staff, equipment, technology, and start talking NOW like that’s what you are.
 While you are starting out, finding your feet, or scaling your company, with every interaction you have in business, the other party should be walking away thinking you are bigger or better, more professional, more experienced, more resourceful than you actually are.

 So, by implementing some of the above steps into your tour or activity business, you’ll be well placed to achieve the kind of results we were able to achieve in our business.

 If you enjoyed this article and found it really helpful, please take a moment to download our ‘idea to 7 figure’ blueprint here.
-It’s a look ‘behind the curtain’ at the step by step process we took to turn a vague idea into a multi 7 figure tour business.
+It’s a look ‘behind the curtain’ at the step-by-step process we took to turn a vague idea into a 7-figure tour business.
+Enjoy!

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.

-By submitting this form you agree to TourismTiger contacting you via email …
+By submitting this form, you agree to TourismTiger contacting you via email.